peredozo/ups3/README.md

 # ups3
-This repository is a fork from the original
+This is a fork from the original
-[Raspberry Pi UPS HAT V3](https://github.com/geekworm-com/ups3) repository with the focus of making it compatible with python3.
+[Raspberry Pi UPS HAT V3](https://github.com/geekworm-com/ups3) repository with the focus of making it compatible with Python3 and Ubuntu Server 20.04.

-Owners email contact: sp@geekworm.com
 # Test
-This project has been tested on a Raspberry Pi 4 (Buster) system.
+This project has been tested on a Raspberry Pi 4B + Ubuntu Server 20.04.

 # Setup (Raspberry Pi)

 git clone https://github.com/geekworm-com/ups3.git

 cd ups3

-chmod +x *.sh *.py

 sudo ./install.sh